 Have something to add?
-Please contact us for positing consideration.
+Please contact us for posting consideration.

 The City of Perry was founded in 1823 and named in honor of Oliver Hazard Perry who was a War of 1812 hero.
 Perry began as a antebellum industry to include gristmills, sawmills, and cotton gins.
-Today, the Our community currently encompasses 27.6 square miles along Interstate 75 approximately 90 miles south of Atlanta.
-Perry has been able to capitalize on proximity to Robins Air Force Base, excellent schools, unique downtown, high quality of life, and location in transforming from a small town to a vibrant and growing community of over 16,000 people.
+Perry has been able to capitalize on proximity to Robins Air Force Base, excellent schools, unique downtown, high quality of life, and location in transforming from a small town to a vibrant and growing community of over 19,000 people.
 As a hub of state and federal highways, home of the Georgia National Fairgrounds & Agricenter, and with events like the Dogwood Festival, Food Truck Fridays, the Perry Music Festival, and the annual Perry Buzzard Drop, Perry is truly where Georgia comes together.